vacp2p/rfc/specs/waku/v2/waku-filter.md

 Filter protocol is not a request response based protocol but instead a push based system.

 The `requestId` MUST be a uniquely generated string.
-When a `MessagePush` is sent the `requestId` MUST match the `requestId` of the `FilterRequest` whose filters matched the message causing it to be pushed.
+When a `MessagePush` is sent the `requestId` MUST match the `requestId` of the subscribing `FilterRequest` whose filters matched the message causing it to be pushed.

 #### FilterRequest

+A `FilterRequest` contains an optional topic, zero or more content filters and a boolean signifying whether to subscribe or unsubscribe to the given filters.
+True signifies 'subscribe' and false signifies 'unsubscribe'.

-A node that sends the RPC with a filter request requests that the filter node SHOULD notify the light requesting node of messages matching this filter.
+A node that sends the RPC with a filter request and `subscribe` set to 'true' requests that the filter node SHOULD notify the light requesting node of messages matching this filter.

+A node that sends the RPC with a filter request and `subscribe` set to 'false' requests that the filter node SHOULD stop notifying the light requesting node of messages matching this filter if it is currently doing so.

 The filter matches when content filter and, optionally, a topic is matched.
 Content filter is matched when a `WakuMessage` `contentTopic` field is the same.